MatrimAl/LibraryManagement-Database/README.md

 Thıs project is basic application for library owners and their users.
 I codded this for exercise and learn.

+## Updated
+- While taking the database and management systems lesson, I realised that I made too many mistakes about database in this project.
+- After I finish the lesson completely, I will do the project from the beginning.
+- Added videos

 ## What i used?